Keerthi-Rapolu/langgraph-data-quality-copilot/README.md

 # 🐙 LangGraph Data Quality Copilot (Local LLM + DuckDB)

+AI-assisted Data Quality Workflow using DuckDB, LangGraph, and a local LLM (Ollama) Automated dataset profiling, rule generation, validation, and reporting.

+Imagine this:
-You get a CSV from somewhere — an email, a vendor export, a quick pull.
+You receive a dataset — maybe a vendor file, a client CSV, or a quick export from S3.
-You expect missing values, duplicates, and odd ranges.
+You suspect there will be missing values, duplicates, inconsistent ranges, and other quality issues.

-Instead of writing manual validation queries, this project lets the data describe its own quality rules.
+Instead of manually writing dozens of validation scripts, this project automates the process by:

-This is a local-first data quality workflow that profiles a dataset, generates validation rules using a local LLM, runs checks in DuckDB, and produces a readable report.

-No cloud setup.
-No paid APIs.
+- Profiling a dataset
+- Letting an AI suggest quality rules
+- Validating the data using those rules
+- Producing a clear report

+---

+## 🏗️ Architecture

+## Core Components

+### 1. Input CSV
+- Raw dataset provided by a user or vendor
+- Example: `customer_data.csv`

+### 2. LangGraph Workflow
+- Orchestrates each processing step as a state
+- Ensures predictable, step-by-step execution

+### 3. DuckDB
+- Local analytical database
+- Used for data profiling and validation

+### 4. Local LLM (Ollama)
+- Generates data quality rules from dataset statistics
+- No external API calls required

+### 5. Output Report
+- Markdown file summarizing data quality issues
+- Example: `report.md`

+- **DuckDB** – local analytics engine (no setup)
+- **LangGraph** – orchestration / workflow graph
+- **Ollama** – local LLM for rule generation
+- **Markdown report** – simple output anyone can read

 ---

 ## ✨ What it does